Eltoon/PlugBot-Enhancements/README.md

     * change user status with /avail, /afk, /work, /sleep
     * join/leave the dj booth with /join or /leave
     * woot or meh a song with /woot or /.meh (. added in front of meh due to plug.dj's interpretation of /meh as an emote)
+* Chat notifications for when users enter/leave the room, plus when songs are curated.

 ###Installation###